Nipun44/pythonProject_fdm/README.md

-# pythonProject_fdm
-🫀 Heart Disease Prediction with Machine Learning 🤖
+Heart Disease Prediction Web App with Flask 🫀🚀

-Welcome to our Heart Disease Prediction repository!
-This project harnesses the power of Machine Learning to predict heart disease, aiding in early diagnosis and proactive healthcare. 🏥
+Welcome to our Heart Disease Prediction Web App! 🌟 Harnessing the power of Machine Learning and Flask, we have created an interactive platform for predicting heart disease, ensuring early diagnosis and proactive healthcare.
+Are you ready to revolutionize healthcare?
+Let's dive in! 🏥

-Key Features:
+Explore, Predict, Prevent: Your Journey Starts Here! 🌟 Key Features:

-📊 Data Analysis: Thorough exploration and analysis of heart disease datasets.
+🔍 User-Friendly Interface: Our intuitive interface makes predicting heart disease a breeze.
+With just a few clicks, users can get accurate predictions and valuable insights! 🖱️

-🧠 Machine Learning Models: Implementation of various ML algorithms for accurate predictions.
+🧠 Machine Learning Magic: Behind the scenes, sophisticated ML algorithms analyze user input and deliver precise predictions.
+Experience the marvels of predictive analytics! 🌟

-📈 Performance Metrics: Evaluation using precision, recall, and F1-score for robust model assessment.
-🎨 Data Visualization: Clear visualizations for insights and model interpretation.
-🚀 Deployment Ready: Codebase prepared for seamless deployment in real-world scenarios.
+🚀 Real-Time Deployment: Powered by Flask, our web app is ready for real-time deployment.
+Seamless, efficient, and accessible from anywhere in the world! 🌐

+How to Use:
+Input Your Data: Provide your demographic, behavioral, and medical data through the user-friendly form.
+Click Predict: Hit the "Predict" button and watch the magic happen!
+Our ML algorithms will swiftly process your data.
+Receive Your Prediction: Instantly receive your heart disease prediction along with detailed insights.
+Knowledge is power! 💪

 Tech Stack:
-Python, scikit-learn, pandas, matplotlib, Jupyter Notebook.
+⚙️ Python: The backbone of our project, driving both our Machine Learning algorithms and the Flask web application! 🐍

+🌐 Flask: Our web framework of choice, enabling seamless integration of Machine Learning models into a user-friendly web interface! 🚀

+🔬 scikit-learn: Powering our Machine Learning models, ensuring accurate predictions and reliable results! 🤝

+📊 Chart.js: Bringing our data to life with beautiful and interactive charts and graphs! 📈

+📧 Flask-Mail: Sending instant email notifications to users, keeping them informed and empowered! 📬

-Features that are considered in the Model
+Features Considered in the Model:

 Demographic:

-• Sex: male or female(Nominal)
+Sex: Male or Female (Nominal)
-• Age: Age of the patient;(Continuous - Although the recorded ages have been truncated to whole numbers, the concept of age is continuous)
-Behavioral
+Age: Age of the patient (Continuous)

+Behavioral:

-• Current Smoker: whether or not the patient is a current smoker (Nominal)
+Current Smoker: Whether or not the patient is a current smoker (Nominal) Cigs Per Day: Average number of cigarettes smoked per day (Continuous)

-• Cigs Per Day: the number of cigarettes that the person smoked on average in one day.(can be considered continuous as one can have any number of cigarettes, even half a cigarette.)
-Medical( history)
+Medical (History):

-• BP Meds: whether or not the patient was on blood pressure medication (Nominal)
-• Prevalent Stroke: whether or not the patient had previously had a stroke (Nominal)
-• Prevalent Hyp: whether or not the patient was hypertensive (Nominal)
+BP Meds: Whether or not the patient was on blood pressure medication (Nominal) Prevalent Stroke: Whether or not the patient had previously had a stroke (Nominal) Prevalent Hyp: Whether or not the patient was hypertensive (Nominal)
-• Diabetes: whether or not the patient had diabetes (Nominal) Medical(current)
+Diabetes: Whether or not the patient had diabetes (Nominal)

+Medical (Current):

-• Tot Chol: total cholesterol level (Continuous)
+Tot Chol: Total cholesterol level (Continuous)
-• Sys BP: systolic blood pressure (Continuous)
+Sys BP: Systolic blood pressure (Continuous)
-• Dia BP: diastolic blood pressure (Continuous)
+Dia BP: Diastolic blood pressure (Continuous)
-• BMI: Body Mass Index (Continuous)
+BMI: Body Mass Index (Continuous)
-• Heart Rate: heart rate (Continuous - In medical research, variables such as heart rate though in fact discrete, yet are considered continuous because of large number of possible values.)
+Heart Rate: Heart rate (Continuous)
-• Glucose: glucose level (Continuous)
+Glucose: Glucose level (Continuous)

-Predict variable (desired target)
+Predict Variable (Desired Target):

-• 10 year risk of coronary heart disease CHD (binary: “1”, means “Yes”, “0” means “No”)
+10-year Risk of Coronary Heart Disease CHD: Binary: “1” means “Yes”, “0” means “No” 🎯